YorkEarwaker/Automation/ide/thy/README.md

 Thonny IDE reports in shell window, after flashing with UF2 file,
 * Success!
+* First contact with an RP2040! take me to your leader.
 ```
 MicroPython v1.27.0 on 2025-12-09; Raspberry Pi Pico W with RP2040
 Type "help()" for more information.